nextcloud/news/docs/api/api-v2.md

 ### Initial Sync

-The intial sync happens when a user adds an Nextcloud account in your app.
+The initial sync happens when a user adds an Nextcloud account in your app.
 In that case you want to download all folders, feeds and unread/starred items.
 To do this, make the following request:

 * **Method**: GET
 * **Route**: /sync